 Plant breeding programmes are also helpful and involved in the conservation and use of plant genetic resources through germplasm holdings.
 Genetic differences help crops be more interpretable and immune to diseases, viruses, and climate change, among other disasters.

-Sustainable agriculture practices are enhanced by plant breeding since it involves improving crop types that require fewer inputs and resistance to diseases and environmental stresses.
+Plant breeding enhances sustainable agriculture practices by improving crop types that require fewer inputs and are resistant to diseases and environmental stresses.
 Sustainable varieties reduce the use of chemicals, rationalise the use of natural resources, and reduce adverse impacts.

 Challenges in plant breeding include:-